-USA and Canada - Model 275: Having a posted pump Octane Rating of 92 (R+M)/2 Octane is required for best performance.
+USA and Canada - Model 275 and 300: Having a posted pump Octane Rating of 92 (R+M)/2 Octane is required for best performance.
 Having a posted pump Octane Rating of 87 (R+M)/2 minimum is acceptable, however performance losses may occur.
-Do NOT use leaded gasoline.
+Do not use leaded gasoline.

-Outside USA and Canada - Model 275: Having a posted pump Octane Rating of 96 RON is required for best performance.
+Outside USA and Canada - Model 275 and 300: Having a posted pump Octane Rating of 96 RON is required for best performance.
 Having a posted pump Octane Rating of 90 RON minimum is acceptable, however performance losses may occur.
+Do not use leaded gasoline.